Python SDK - with Amazon Bedrock

 By customizing the request parameters, you can control the content and style of the generated text.
 For a full list of available options, check out our Complete API page.

-All Jurassic-2 models can be interacted with using the same ai21.Completion.execute() function, including j2-light, j2-mid, and j2-ultra.
+All Jurassic-2 models can be interacted with using the same client.completion.create function when passed as model_id create function:

 Response